wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 ## Coding Styles

 To foster productivity, we ensure consistency throughout the source code by using code formatters and linters specific to each programming language.
-Not doing so would result in a prolonged review process that has to focus on updating the superficial aspects of code rather than improving its functionality and performance.
+Not doing so would prolong team reviews that waste time on superficial aspects of code rather than improving its functionality and performance.

-Start reading our code and you'll get the hang of it.
-We optimize for developer productivity and happiness.
+We optimize for developer productivity and happiness through teamwork.

-   * Keep your code consistent with the style, formatting, and conventions in the rest of the code base.
-Consistency makes it easier to review and modify in the future.
+This repo contains open source software.
+Since others in the future will read this, we want to make it look nice and easy for them.
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers, the goal is to make the ride as comfortable as possible.

+There are a lot of tools that do the same thing, and we try to pick the best one for the job.
+For team-level efficiency, we try to keep the number of tools we use to a minimum.
+As for <a target="_blank" href="https://wilsonmar.github.io/text-editors/">text editor IDE</a>, most developers are now using the free VSCode (Microsoft's Visual Studio Code).

+This repo contains a <tt>.vscode</tt> folder that specifies automatic actions such as run and debug without switching between VSCode and the debuggere for <a target="_blank" href="https://github.com/godotengine/godot-vscode-plugin/issues/163">C# godot</a>, <a target="_blank" href="https://bryanwweber.com/writing/2022-01-24-create-tasks-json-vs-code.html">python</a>, <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/debug-nodejs/?source=recommendations">JavaScript</a>, <a target="_blank" href="https://github.com/microsoft/vscode-java-debug/blob/main/Configuration.md">java</a>, <a target="_blank" href="https://www.jpatrickfulton.dev/blog/2023-07-03-gatsby-vscode-support/#the-vscode-folder">Gatsby</a>, <a target="_blank" href="https://piethein.medium.com/dockerize-your-projects-in-visual-studio-code-f2374de541bd">Dockerfile</a>, <a target="_blank" href="https://blog.nonstopio.com/the-hidden-gems-of-vs-code-settings-json-and-launch-json-explained-9e9e1c6b4b4a <a target="_blank" href="https://docs.nvidia.com/nsight-visual-studio-code-edition/cuda-debugger/index.html">CUDA</a>, etc.

+The .vscode <a target="_blank" href="https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings">Workspace settings folder</a> specific to the project of the GitHub repo contains these files:

+  * **extensions.json** contains project-specific extensions, such as <a target="_blank" href="https://www.youtube.com/watch?v=kyRclsioJBQ">VIDEO</a>: Console Ninja which shows the result of each line within VSCode, which eliminates the need for logging and switching back-and-forth between code and console window. <a target="_blank" href="https://www.youtube.com/watch?v=kyRclsioJBQ&t=4m25s">"Random Everything"</a> to generate test data within VSCode. <a target="_blank" href="https://www.youtube.com/watch?v=kyRclsioJBQ&t=7m19s">"Toggle Quotes"</a> to quickly switch between single and double quotes.

+  * **launch.json** contains configuration profiles to execute the project from the Run and Debug menu. <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=830387">DOCS</a>: For example, to compile the extension and then opens it inside a new window for IntelliSense autocomplete.

+  * **tasks.json** - <a target="_blank" href="https://code.visualstudio.com/docs/editor/tasks">DOC</a>: task.json code instructs VSCode to invoke a <strong>type</strong> of processor to invoke the <strong>script</stong> defined.
+Built-in task types are gulp, grunt, jake, and npm.
+A tasks is run from Quick Open (⌘P) and typing 'task', Space and the command name, such as <tt>task lint</tt>.
+To keep settings agnostic to the enviornment, use <a target="_blank" href="https://code.visualstudio.com/docs/editor/variables-reference">reference variables</a> for <a target="_blank" href="https://code.visualstudio.com/docs/editor/tasks#_variable-substitution">substitution</a>, such as <tt>${workspaceFolder}</tt> and <tt>${file}</tt> to specify the location of the script to run.

+  * **settings.json** - overwrites VSCode app <a target="_blank" href="https://code.visualstudio.com/docs/getstarted/settings#_default-settings">default settings</a> and user settings for search, spelling, etc. <a target="_blank" href="https://realpython.com/advanced-visual-studio-code-python/#adding-bonus-extensions-to-visual-studio-code">DOC</a>.
+  <a target="_blank" href="https://bobbyhadz.com/blog/what-is-vscode-folder">BLOG</a>: <a target="_blank" href="https://www.youtube.com/watch?v=sIhmrUvFLmA">VIDEO</a>: The contents of settings.json are revealed by pressing <tt>⌘,</tt> (Mac) or <tt>Ctrl+,</tt> (Windows) to open the Settings editor, then click the "Workspace" tab.

+  <ul><pre>{
+  "editor.formatOnSave": true,
+  "editor.wordwrap": "on",
+  "editor.tabSize": 2,
+  "editor.fontSize": 10,
+  "editor.InsertSpaces": true,
+  files.eol": "\n",
+  "files.trimTrailingWhitespace": true,
+  "files.insertFinalNewline": true,
+  "files.trimFinalNewlines": true,
+  "files.autoSave": "onFocusChange",
+  "[css]":{
+      "diffEditor.codeLens": true
+  },
+  "files.exclude": {
+      "**/.git": true,
+      "**/.svn": true,
+      "**/.hg": true,
+      "**/CVS": true,
+      "**/.DS_Store": true
+  }
+}
+  </pre></ul>

+   * A space after each list item and method parameter (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash arrows
+   * two spaces (soft tabs)
+   * No trailing whitespace on each line
+   * Blank lines should not have any space
+   * No blank line at end of file
+   <br /><br />

+Others:
-   * We follow the GitHub ???
+   * Follow the GitHub ???
 Styleguide
-   * We indent using two spaces (soft tabs)
-   * We use HAML for all views
+   * Use HAML for all views
-   * We avoid logic in views, putting HTML generators into helpers
+   * Avoid logic in views, putting HTML generators into helpers

-   * We ALWAYS put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash arrows.
-   * This is open source software.
-Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+In IaC:
    * So that we can consistently serve images from the CDN, always use image_path or image_tag when referring to images.
 Never prepend "/images/" when using image_path or image_tag.
-   * Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
+   * For the CDN, use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
 So instead of url('/images/blah.gif'), use url('../images/blah.gif').

+At the root of the repo is the <tt>.vscodeignore</tt> file that specifies files and folders to be ignored by VSCode:
+    <ul><tt>.gitignore
+CHANGELOG.md
+   </tt></ul>

-### Certificate of Origin
+## Certificate of Origin

 By making a contribution to this project, I certify that: